-Send Events to the Alexa Event Gateway Overview
+Send Events to the Alexa Event Gateway

 To send a proactive event to Alexa or an asynchronous response to a previous directive, you send an event from your device cloud to the Alexa event gateway.

-Follow these guidelines to authenticate your skill with the customer account and send events to the Alexa gateway.
+Follow these guidelines to authenticate your skill with the customer account and send asynchronous events to the Alexa gateway.

-You must configure account linking for your smart home skill.
+- Configure account linking for your smart home skill.

 Event gateway access flow